Editor’s note: This article was originally published on Aug 24, 2015.

 “On these test rides, get your children thinking critically about safety,” advises Kelly, which means that kids should be aware of their surroundings while they are cycling, obeying traffic signals, and using proper hand signals.

 Kelly notes that kids all develop differently, and there isn’t an age guideline for when your child could be ready to ride to school on their own.
-“Consider their age and stage,” says Kelly, noting an 8-year-old may be able to physically cover the distance, but not mature enough to react safely in high-traffic situations.
+“Consider their age and stage,” says Kelly, noting an eight-year-old may be able to physically cover the distance, but might not be mature enough to react safely in high-traffic situations.

 Anatomical fit: Buy a child-sized backpack with an anatomical fit to prevent shoulder or back strain.
 Adjustable straps and chest buckles prevents their pack from slipping.